 Exoskeletons help to make construction workers safer by reducing the strain often put on joints and muscles through repetitive work and prolonged tasks.
 This is because the skeleton makes heavy machines and objects lighter to move, assists in the carrying and lifting, and reduces the impact of holding heavy machines for long periods of time.

-These injuries – strain from repetitive movement and exposure to constant force, vibraction, awkward positioning and movement – are referred to as Musculoskeletal Disorders.
+These injuries – strain from repetitive movement and exposure to constant force, vibration, awkward positioning and movement – are referred to as Musculoskeletal Disorders.

-Musculoskeletal disorders is a medical term that includes injuries in the muscular and skeletal system of the body.
+Musculoskeletal disorder is a medical term that includes injuries in the muscular and skeletal systems of the body.
 These include injuries in joints, ligaments, muscles, nerves, tendons, and support systems of the limbs, back, and neck.

-The added danger with these injuries is the impact it could have on an aging workforce.
+The added danger with these injuries is the impact it could have on an ageing workforce.
 The average age of a construction worker is 41.
-With a labour shortage looming, the need to support current employees to have a safe and healthy career that is injury free is more important than ever.
+With a labor shortage looming, the need to support current employees to have a safe and healthy career that is injury-free is more important than ever.

 Even if half of all overexertion and strain injuries could be mitigated through wearable technology, it would be a huge improvement.
 Reducing the impact of the daily jobs of workers could create a more healthy, vibrant, and resilient workforce.